Sample Contract, a Letter of Agreement

 What Is a Letter of Agreement?

 Notice how detailed the sample letter is below.
-Generally, I include the following sections in a Letter of Agreement:
+Generally, we recommend including the following sections:

 - Services to be Provided